nileshkhonde/algorithms/src/kafka.md

 - Partition - Topics are split into partitions.
 It starts with 0.
 - Offset - Each partition has incremental id called offset.
 Offset starts with 0.

-Message order is guaranteed only within the partition but not across the partition.
+- Message order is guaranteed only within the partition but not across the partition.
+- Data is kept on kafka for retaintion time which is 1 week by default then data is deleted.
+- Once data is written to Kafka then it can not be changed.
+Its immutable append only log.

+## Kafka Cluster - Composed of multiple brokers
+- Broker - Is the server with an identifier.
+         - Broker has some Topic Partitions.
+         - Topic Partitions are distrubuted among different brokers.
+         - When we connect to one broker we can connect to entire cluster.